afranco07/TTP-FS-20180728/README.md

 #### About

 Made with React on the frontend, Express && Passport && Sqlite3 on the backend!
+Packaged/Containerized with Docker!